mahibala-njit/is601-midterm/readme.md

 ## Testing
 This project includes extensive unit tests for each feature and operation.
 Testing is done using the pytest framework, and code linting is handled by pylint to ensure code quality.

-The project has been fully tested.
+The project has been fully tested using pytest and pylint

 ```bash
 pytest --num_records=100